megai2/d912pxy/README.md

  This project is not yet finished, expect bugs, crashes, hungs, stalls and all other fun(or not so fun) stuff!

- Current state: v0.9.3 alpha
+ Current state: v0.9.4 alpha

 # Showcase

 Profiling shows that api overhead for d912pxy is 40-20% less then for plain directx9.
-Real performance differs on scene.
+Real performance differs on scene and on hardware.

 DX12: